-Thomas has been making films since he was in high school with two VCRs splicing together a rockumentary about local bands.
+Thomas has been making films since he was in high school with two VCRs splicing together a rockumentary of local bands.
 He’s been in love with technology since he worked in distance education in 2000.
-Currently he tries to indulge both passions by making this web series, running the Content Strategy Philly meetup, and creating Content Camp, an unconference about the future of content.
+Currently, he tries to indulge both passions by making this web series, running the Content Strategy Philly meetup, and creating Content Camp, an unconference about the future of content.

 Cinematographer, Co-producer, Music

 Trained as an engineer, Gaston (while no stranger to video, music production, and the occasional editing) is now principally a geek who writes code for a living.
 Telling stories and making things are the two primary drivers that war for his attention.
 It’s the former that drew him to work with Thomas on Developing Philly.
 And it’s the drive towards the latter that helped it to exist.

 January 2012 – ongoingWebsite:

 April 24th, 2013

 417 N 8th St #201